[NEW] GoFundMe’s latest report: The Social State of Giving

 Two Tips:

-• To create some extra value for donors, consider presenting a monthly gift as a way to gain entry to a special, “honorary group” for your most dedicated supporters.
-Frame your ask an invitation to join an elite tier of supporters that plays an important role in your organization’s development.
+• To create some extra value for donors, consider presenting a monthly gift as a way to gain entry to a special “honorary group” for your most dedicated supporters.
+Frame your ask as an invitation to join an elite tier of supporters who play an important role in your organization’s development.

 4. Create Custom Donation Forms with Specific Giving Levels